CLICKBE/3DLidarScanner-v2/README.md

 ## Using the 3D LiDAR scanner v2

+### Code

+This code has been developped with VSCode and PlatformIO backend.
+This repo therefore reproduced the fodler structure used in such project.
+Once you opened VSCode, open PlatformIO home page and hit Open Project button.
+Then, select the folder of the repository.

+If you don't know anything about VSCode and PlatformIO, here's a link to set you up : [https://platformio.org/install/ide?install=vscode](https://platformio.org/install/ide?install=vscode).

 ### Library needed :
 - TFMPlus : [https://github.com/budryerson/TFMini-Plus](https://github.com/budryerson/TFMini-Plus).
 The library is not included in this git repository but is referenced in the [platformio.ini](https://github.com/CLICKBE/3DLidarScanner-v2/blob/main/platformio.ini) file and therefore should directly be downloaded by PlatformIO extension of VSCode when building the code.
 - SoftwareSerial : included in Arduino framework